Zscaler Whale Trades Spotted - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Zscaler options trades today is 704.75 with a total volume of 10,429.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Zscaler's big money trades within a strike price range of $150.0 to $300.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Zscaler's whale activity within a strike price range from $120.0 to $170.0 in the last 30 days.

 Zscaler Option Volume And Open Interest Over Last 30 Days